mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 # Das Ende

-On behalf of the project team, I would like to thank all survey participants.
+I would like to thank all survey participants.
 None of this would have been possible without your engagement and involvement in a vibrant community.

 Thank you for sharing.
 Thank you very much for all the kind words.